sks/my-road-2-industrial-applications/en/Security/registering_client_in_uaa.md

 Now that we have configured UAA, Its time to create Client so that the client can get access to Resources

 ##Steps
-* Create a client with the following command
+* Create 2 clients with the following command

 ```
 uaac client add todolist-client \